-Winter in Tokyo is a crisp, clear chance to ski down nearby snowy slopes, soak in hot springs and enjoy the quiet traditions of the New Year.
+Winter in Tokyo is crisp and clear, with chances to ski down nearby slopes, soak in hot springs, and enjoy the quiet traditions of the New Year.

 Winter is a beautiful season to be in Japan, but you have to keep warm.
-Temperatures average out at about 50 °F (10 °C), but luckily it’s mostly dry, with only a handful of rainy days each month to contend with.
-Snow in Tokyo is never too intense, so unless you’re heading up north or plan to go skiing you won’t need to worry about getting snowed in.
+Temperatures average out at about 50 °F (10 °C), but luckily it’s mostly dry, with only a handful of rainy days each month.
+Snow in Tokyo is never too intense, so unless you’re heading up north or plan to go skiing, you won’t need to worry about getting snowed in.
 (Northern Japan does have more extreme winter weather, and the mountains close to Tokyo can also have very different climates.
 If you plan to visit these areas, then make sure you have decent clothing and especially suitable shoes).

-Uniqlo have a great Heattech range, which keeps you extra toasty without being too thick; an excellent option if you’re not keen on bringing a bunch of bulky layers with you.
+Uniqlo’s Heattech range, which keeps you extra toasty without being too thick is an excellent option if you’re not keen on bringing a bunch of bulky layers with you.

 Unlike the shops and trains, however, Japanese homes are pretty poor when it comes to heating and insulation.
-If you’re staying in an older Airbnb/vacation rental or a traditional ryokan, you may find it a bit chillier than you’re used to, but you will gain a new appreciation for heated toilet seats and the kotatsu (a heated table).
-Make sure to pack a few comfy layers too for relaxing—you can’t sit under the kotatsu forever (although you totally can!).
+If you’re staying in an older vacation rental or a traditional ryokan, you may find it a bit chillier than you’re used to, but you will gain a new appreciation for heated toilet seats and the kotatsu (a heated table).
+Make sure to pack a few comfy layers too for relaxing — you can’t sit under the kotatsu forever (although you totally can!).

 Three main things signify winter in Japan, and they’re all pretty great.
-Skiing and snowboarding have long been major draws for visitors (especially from Australia) while soaking in a hot spring is the perfect way to relax your muscles after a day on the slopes.
-If you’re looking for more of a relaxed option, strolling through the incredible illuminations is pretty perfect, especially if you have a warm drink to hand.
+Skiing and snowboarding have long been major draws, while soaking in a hot spring is the perfect way to relax your muscles after a day on the slopes.
+Then there are all the incredible illuminations around Tokyo, especially perfect if you have a warm drink in hand.

 Skiing and Snowboarding